Judy-Choi/PetWithU-Wecode-41st-2nd-Project-BackEnd/README.md

 - Switching test branches makes interrupt, also it's annoying to integrate the code.
   - 💡 Create an AWS EC2 instance and pull source code from the GitHub repository using git
     - Real-time testing is available

+### Bulk Insert / Delete
+- We had to use same queries with different values several times.
+  - 💡 Make values into one array and use bulk insert / delete

 ### API Documentation
 - I don't know what API I developed because I developed more than 20 😂